France Diplomatic Profile

 Diplomatic

-France’s closest diplomatic partners are Monaco, Germany, and Belgium.
-Most adversarial: Russia, North Korea, and Niger.
+France’s closest diplomatic partners are Monaco, Denmark, and Germany.
+Most adversarial: North Korea, Russia, and Niger.

 Allies